telerik/winforms-docs/styling-and-appearance/default-theme.md

 ## Custom theme as Default

 Since it is possible to build your own [custom style]({%slug winforms/themes/using-custom-themes%}), it is possible to specify this theme as default.
-We will use the same API to load client's themes defined in their own assemblies:[Creating a theme component]({%slug winforms/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application-/creating-a-theme-component-%})
+We will use the same API to load client's themes defined in their own assemblies: [Creating a theme component]({%slug winforms/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application-/creating-a-theme-component%})

 Imagine a client creates a theme with name **LightCoral**.
 Besides the theme name, the App.config will also need the theme type and theme assembly name.